-High School Art Internship Program
+High School Internship Program

 Featured in The New York Times

-Participation is selective and requires an interview.
+Participation is selective and admission is granted based on a mandatory interview.

-Timeline of Oogie Art's Global Contributions
+Highlights of Global Contributions

 2009